hasparus/homepage/content/notes/Tiny Alternative to Storybook.md

 <details>
 <summary>
-  <i>Historical Context: Good times I had with Storybook years ago.</i>
+  Historical Context: In the past Storybook was awesome, because the ecosystem was worse.
 </summary>

 A lifetime ago, I used to work on a sizeable legacy codebase and wait for 4